KrishayR/Hair/README.md

 Most of the magic happens in `video.py`.
 Basically, you open the camera, set the frame width and height, and then use the haarcascades model to identify where the face is in the live camera.
 Next, I used a pre-set x and y which I added to the default x and y values of where the face lies.
 In short, it detects the face, then goes up about 50 pixels (the top of the head) and places an overlay of the hair style selected.

+You can experiment with this by adding your own hair overlays and create your own icons.
 <img width="1267" alt="image" src="https://user-images.githubusercontent.com/75190777/182006851-3e0c7436-0ea1-4968-9710-12baa1b171ce.png">